badalrai21/JSProofAssesment1/README.md

 * How to run the program

-  1. Open GitHub Repository in Gitpod:
+  - Open GitHub Repository in Gitpod:

     * Ensure your project is on GitHub.
 If not, create a new repository and push your code to it.
     * Open your repository on GitHub.

-  2. Launch Gitpod:
+  - Launch Gitpod:

     * In the URL of your repository, prefix the URL with https://gitpod.io/#.
-    * For example, if your repository URL is https://github.com/username/nft-minting-script, change it to https://gitpod.io/#https://github.com/username/nft-            minting-script.
+    * For example, if your repository URL is https://github.com/username/nft-minting-script, change it to https://gitpod.io/#https://github.com/username/nft-minting-script.
     * Press Enter to open the Gitpod workspace.

-  3. Install Node.js:
+  - Install Node.js:

     * Gitpod typically comes with Node.js pre-installed.
 To verify, open the terminal in Gitpod and run:
   ```